Get 5% of discount using the code

 Is iMessage free internationally?

 Yes, iMessage is free to use internationally when you are connected to WiFi or mobile data.
-You won’t pay to send or receive messages through iMessage itself (like WhatsApp and other messaging platforms).
+You won’t pay to send or receive messages through iMessage, the only possible costs are for data usage, but that only applies if you’re not connected to WiFi and don’t have a mobile data plan that would cover your data roaming costs abroad.

 What is the difference between iMessage and SMS?